nobiot/org-transclusion/README.md

 **Figure 3.** Transclusion buffer with multiple text contents added from different sources (left); open a indirect buffer to edit one of the text content (right)

 ## Load
 Load the file (`load-file`) or open the file and evaluate the whole buffer (`eval-buffer`).

-It is experimental at the moment.
+To make automatic every time you launch Emacs, you can set up Org-transclusion in your dotemacs.
 As an example, I have the following in my `init.el` file.

 ``` emacs-lisp
 (with-eval-after-load 'org